-As web copywriters—which may involve writing blogs, news articles, online adverts, and much more—there is often a need to deliver the final content in a ready-to-use format for the web.
+HTML and web copywriters—involved in writing blogs, news articles, online adverts, and much more—often need to deliver the final content in a ready-to-use format for the web.
 And what better deliverable format than Hyper-Text Markup Language, commonly abbreviated as HTML.

 According to Wikipedia;